 The treating clinician should review the timing of surveillance colonoscopy with the patient and book the procedure when the patient starts PIFU.

 Surveillance colonoscopy can be actively reviewed when patients attend for an appointment thereafter, including at their default appointment if they have not needed to contact PIFU before this time.

+The results of any surveillance colonoscopy will need to be reviewed by the responsible consultant under whom the test has been booked.

+The default clinic appointment can be arranged to fall prior to the surveillance colonoscopy if it is felt that a clinical review of fitness to proceed with the test is likely to be needed.

 Monitoring Blood Tests